Basic concepts for designers in the Power BI service

 1. Navigation pane

-Use the nav pane to locate and move between your workspaces and the Power BI building blocks: dashboards, reports, apps, workbooks, and datasets.
+Use the nav pane to locate and move between your workspaces and the Power BI building blocks: dashboards, reports, apps, workbooks, and semantic models.

 - Add data or data sources by selecting Create.

 - Open or manage favorite content, recent content, or content shared with you by selecting Browse.

 - Explore the semantic models in your org to find the data that suits your needs by selecting OneLake data hub.

 - Track key business metrics by selecting Metrics.